gabyhaddock/Submarine/simpleSub.md

 >                                            hatches

-> -- Pass in a Room to flood and look for its number in the existing room list.
+> -- Pass in a Room to flood and look for it in the existing room list.
 If found, replace its state with LowFlood.
 > -- If the Room is not found, nothing happens to the room list.
 This preserves the order of the room list.
 > floodRoom                    :: Room -> [Room] -> [Room]
 > floodRoom (Room num _) rooms  = map (\oldRoom -> if roomNum oldRoom == num